moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/glql/_index.md

 **Components**:

-The query compiler is built from ground up to support multiple targets of output.
+The query compiler is built from the ground up to support multiple targets of output.
-It's components include:
+Its components include:

-1. Parser: This includes a combinator parser that converts a string including the query into an abstract syntax tree.
+1. Parser: This includes a combinator parser that converts a string, including the query, into an abstract syntax tree.
 The AST is optimized by extracting global attributes like `project` or `group`.
 1. Analyzer: A static analyzer that analyzes the query for semantic correctness.